 The fact that people talked around me and over me, but never to me, left me with no voice.
 I ended up as a young adult being too silent or way too much.
 I had no balance and certainly no filter.
 Additionally, the tape that ran in my head for years and years was “I am not smart”, “I am ugly”, therefore I must “be good” at all cost, and compete to be affirmed, accepted and loved.
 I became pretty good at doing all that too.

 Wounds solidified with brick and mortar when your spouse tells you in the midst of doing dishes, “You’re crazy!
 Are you nuts!
 There is no way I will ever let you stay at home and have a baby.
 You make way too much money”.
 The lie that takes root is “you are your money, your paycheck, your bonus, what you earn, and all you do, and without it, he won’t love you.
-You alone are not enough” And then, He leaves you for another after he blows all the money you diligently worked so hard to earn and leaves you the mess to clean up for almost twelve years.
-So maybe that lie has truth.
-It’s this lie haunts you, but you never speak it out loud until the day comes when you realize you can no longer hide and that lie will only lose its grip in the light.
+You alone are not enough” And then, He leaves you for another after he blows all the money you diligently worked so hard to earn, and save then leaves you with a mess to clean up that takes twelve years to clean up.
+So maybe that lie has truth because it certainly has teeth.
+It’s this lie that haunts you, but you never speak it out loud until the day comes when you realize you can no longer hide and that lie will only lose its grip in the light.

 When left for another, the towel of babel you built crumbles.
 You are left abandon, betrayed, neglected, and rejected.
 You have no idea who you are anymore, because you never knew who you were or who you belonged to from the beginning.
 You run to the one who saves and throw yourself at His feet.
 He does in fact save you by the grace of His hand, but as you grow in relationship with Jesus you come to see there is more of you that needs to be redeemed and you, can’t do it.
 You can’t change you, that’s God’s work.
 You depend too much on yourself and your own performance and not fully on God.
 You know now is the time to start claiming your inheritance.